Ja Morant's Injury Status For Grizzlies-Clippers Game

 Morant is listed as doubtful for the game due to a thigh injury.

-He has been having a sensation season averaging 25.0 points on 49.1% shooting from the field.
+He has been having a sensational season averaging 25.0 points on 49.1% shooting from the field.

 The Grizzlies have also been one of the best teams in the entire NBA, and are currently the fourth seed in the Western Conference with a 26-14 record in 40 games this season.